 - Shows how your play changes over time

 When you open Range Wizard you have three options.

-Select “Explore Preflop Leaks”.
+Select “Explore Leaks”.
 Range Wizard will begin searching for leaks.

-When it finishes you see a list of possible leaks on the left and a detailed view of the selected leak on the right.
+When it finishes you see a list of stat categories on the left and the stats contained by the selected category on the right.

 The right view shows details about the selected leak.
-It has 3 views.
+It has several views.

-- Overview – provides a quick visual of the leak
+- Overview – quick visual of the leak

 - Hole Cards – compares hand ranges between you and the opponents (preflop only)